|Croissant Caramel Sticky Bun with Pecans|

 Oh yeah, I'm reposting this with a new date because I have all new pics and because it deserves some attention.
 These sticky buns are amazing.
 You really should try them.

 Croissant Caramel Sticky Buns

 1. Whisk 2¾ cups flour together with the yeast, sugar, and salt in a medium bowl.
 Place the milk in the bowl of a standing mixer fitted with the dough hook.
-Add the flour mixture and kneed at low speed until a ball of dough forms.
+Add the flour mixture and knead at low speed until a ball of dough forms.
 Cut the 2 T butter into small pieces and add to the dough.
 Continue to knead until the butter becomes fully incorporated and the dough becomes smooth, begins to form a ball, and clears the sides of the bowl.
 Add up to ¼ cup more flour, one tablespoon at a time if the dough is too sticky.
-Place dough in a bowl, cover with plastic wrap, and refrigerate for one hour.
+Place dough in a bowl, cover with plastic wrap, and refrigerate for at least one hour.

 Filling and Topping

 6. Mix the brown sugar, cinnamon and salt with a fork and set aside.